 AND... he didn't sell the Falcon to Han.
 He lost it playing cards.

 Along the Lando-Cloud City line, something occurred to me today about the Millennium Falcon's approach to Bespin.
 Vader & Boba Fett are already there, and Lando knows they plan on arresting Han & company as soon as they arrive.
 He can't tell them to go away because the Empire will massacre Cloud City, so he tries to have his sentries scare them off with a "misunderstanding."
-That way, it just looks like the Falcon got spooked & took off, and Lando can stick to the "Han Solo?
+That way, it just looks like the Falcon got spooked & went elsewhere, and Lando can stick to the "Han Solo?
 I haven't seen that guy in years" story he probably (honestly) gave Vader when he first arrived.
 When Han doesn't get the hint, Lando has no choice but to hand him over.

 There's also the possibility of foreshadowing here.
 "You truly belong with us among the clouds"...Think about it, where would you find clouds?
 The sky.
 Walking among the clouds, since that's how the group gets around for the most part.
 Sky...walking...Skywalker...